alanlucian/merge-batch2json/README.md

-# replace by map
+# Merge BATCH 2 JSON
-Replace string data with data from Map and a given pattern
+Replace string in JSON using BATCH patter with BATCH file vars

 Install using: